 People seem to imagine that you're going to lock your child away, sit them down in front of a pile of books all day and throw the key out of the window.

 That's usually the first question people ask if you tell them you're homeschooling.

-I'm hoping that a quick look at the study results below will give you something to slip into the conversation!
+I'm hoping that a quick look at the research results below proving how socially adept homeschool children are will give you something to slip into the conversation!

-If they knew how much effort all the homeschool parents I know put in to ensure their child doesn't face any social disadvantages because of homeschooling they'd be amazed.
+If other people knew how much effort all the homeschool parents I know put in to ensure their child doesn't face any social disadvantages because of homeschooling they'd be amazed.

-If they saw how many homeschooling children meet lots of children their own age and have plenty of friends I think outsiders might be more entitled to ask:
+In fact, knowing how many homeschooling children have plenty of friends I think outsiders might be more entitled to ask:

 "So you mean your child is going to spend all day playing?"

 (Don't take offense, but I sometimes think that's more important to them than what they think of me!).